 Jesus is explaining here.
 He is the same one who took on the form of flesh and died on the cross for our sins.
 We read (in Romans 10), what we must do to be saved (see article Christian – How do I become One).

 Romans 10:9 “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.”

 This is interesting.
 We must not only believe who He is and that He saved us, but we must believe that He rose from the grave.
 His body is what died and rose again.
-Jesus, when He descended into hell, took the keys of hell away from the devil.
+Jesus, when He descended into hades and took the keys of hell away from the devil.
 When He arose, He did away with death.
 Death was the last enemy to be done away with.
 The devil cannot put anyone in hell.
 Jesus is the only one who can do that.
 Jesus has the key.
 No one can enter, or exit, without Him.

 We will read later how Jesus locks the devil up for 1000 years.
 Jesus is the Judge.
 The only ones Jesus will put in hell are the devil, the devil’s angels, and those who reject Him.

 When Jesus said “I am He that liveth”, it is life forevermore.
 Jesus Christ, as the absolute living one, He has life in Himself, He is life, He is our source of life, and He has control of everything, in heaven, earth, and hell.
 He called Lazarus’ life back into him.

 Jesus brought many souls out of hades when He preached there.
 Jesus is Life.
 He controls our destiny.
 We choose (He controls), either heaven or hell eternally.